Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Poznámky

-Okno ovládacího prvku se pak znovu vytvoří a `OnBorderStyleChanged` zavolá.
+Okno ovládacího prvku se pak znovu vytvoří a `OnBorderStyleChanged` se zavolá.

 ##  <a name="setcapture"></a>COleControl –:: SetCapture